This post is all about the Dyker Heights holiday lights 2025 in Brooklyn, New York.

 This post is all about the Dyker Heights holiday lights.

-Everything to Know About Visiting the Dyker Heights Holiday Lights in Brooklyn, NYC
+Everything to Know About Visiting the Dyker Heights Holiday Lights in Brooklyn 2025

-A Little History on the Dyker Heights Holiday Lights
+A Quick History of the Dyker Heights Holiday Lights

 This over-the-top tradition began in the 1980s with one woman, Lucy Spata, who went all out decorating her house to honour her late mother.